4ian/GDevelop/Readme.md

 * Extensions: Sources files of extensions.
 (For C++ or JS platform)

 * Binaries: Binaries are generated in Binaries/Output.
 Binaries/Releases contains the installer exes and compressed files containing Game Develop releases.
-* GDSDK: Game Develop SDK for building extensions or platforms: Generated using a script.

 * scripts: Various scripts, notably scripts to package GD (ReleaseProcedure* scripts).
 * docs: Directory where the documentation is generated.
-To avoid you to generate it by yourself, it is also [available here](https://github.com/4ian/GD-Documentation).
+To avoid you to generate it by yourself, it is [available here](http://4ian.github.io/GD-Documentation).

 How to build
 ------------

-Full and detailed instructions are in the getting started page of the [documentation available here](https://github.com/4ian/GD-Documentation)
+Full and detailed instructions are in the getting started page of the [documentation available here](http://4ian.github.io/GD-Documentation)

 Basically:

 * Install and launch [CMake].
 * Choose this directory as the source directory, and a hidden directory like Binaries/.build as the directory where to build.
 Files will be output in Binaries/Output anyway.